f4b6a3/uuid-creator/README.md

 ### Suffix COMB (non-standard)

-The Suffix COMB<sup>[7]</sup> is a modified random-based UUID that replaces the LAST 6 bytes of the LEAST significant bits.
+The Suffix COMB<sup>[7]</sup> is a modified random-based UUID that replaces the LAST 6 bytes of the UUID with a suffix.

 The SUFFIX is the creation millisecond (Unix epoch).